InsightSoftwareConsortium/ITKSphinxExamples/src/Contribute/DashboardSubmission.rst

 You can volunteer to submit nightly testing results that ensure repository activity during the day will allow breakage on your system to go unnoticed.

-Step 1: Setup you build directory .................................
+Step 1: Setup the build directory .................................

 You will need a directory with sufficient disk space to hold the project source